U.S. Route 66 in Illinois: Springfield to Gardner

-From Springfield to Gardner, Historic US 66 is now a parallel frontage road for I-55, except for business loops for Lincoln and Bloomington-Normal.
+From Springfield to Gardner, Historic US 66 is now a parallel frontage road for I-55, except for business loops for Lincoln and the Bloomington-Normal area.
 US 66 originally continued north through Springfield past the Illinois State Fairgrounds and the Lazy A Motel.
 The route rejoined IL 4 and continued alongside Carpenter Park; a small section of this route is listed on the National Register of Historic Places on May 9, 2002.
 Route 66 continued north through Sherman and Broadwell, entering Lincoln.
 From there, the route veered northeast through the towns of Lawndale, Atlanta, McLean, Funk's Grove, and Shirley.
 McLean is home to the famous Dixie Travel Plaza, a truck stop that was established as the Dixie Truckers Home in 1928.
 To the north is Funks Grove, settled by the Funk family in 1824 where pure "maple sirup" is made.

 From there, Route 66 entered Bloomington, passing through the Central Business District and the McLean County Square.
 Further north as Bloomington gave way to Normal, the route passed Illinois State Normal University.
 From Normal, Route 66 continued northeast through Towanda, where there is now a parkway and bike trail along a 2.5 mi stretch of the abandoned highway, with exhibits that highlight all eight states through which Route 66 travels.
 There are also classic "Burma Shave" signs displayed along the trail.

 Route 66 traveled through Lexington and Chenoa to Pontiac.
 Passing by the Illinois State Police Office, the route continued northeast through Cayuga and Odell to Dwight.
 A restored Standard Oil Gasoline Station still stands in Odell, as does Ambler's Texaco Gas Station in Dwight.